nocomplexity/SecurityArchitecture/06-secmodels.rst

 In general, it is far more easy to reuse proven concepts and models when creating your own security model.
-This way you build on the work of others and using a good model reference will reduce the risk of making crucial mistakes.
+This way you build on the work of others and using a good model reference reduces the risk of making crucial mistakes.

 This section covers some commonly used models and elements that can be